jlggross/codar.me/README.md

 More information can be found here (PT-BR): https://codar.me/inscricoes.

-The interesting part about this course is that it is not designed just to teach the technologies.
+The interesting part about this training is that it is not designed just to teach the technologies.
 The main goal of the course is to develop a **real application**, passing through the design of the windows of the application, design patterns, best practices, discussions on which libraries and dependencies to add to our application, making projects decisions, error handling and so on.

 This is very useful to get a taste on how a real application is developed and the problems faced during the process.